 - Vulva -- which is the outer part of the female genitals and consists of the vaginal opening, the labia, and the clitoris.
 Vulvar cancer is considered very rare.

 Gynecologic oncologists have training in both surgical and medical treatment of gynecologic cancers.
 They perform surgery to remove cancerous tumors, which often involves removing the organ affected by the cancer as well as nearby lymph nodes and neighboring tissue that may contain cancer cells.
 Gynecologic oncologists also administer chemotherapy, treat cancer recurrences, and perform research in clinical studies to investigate potential new treatments for gynecologic cancer.

 Gynecologic oncologists have an important role in the care of women with cancer, but treating cancer involves a team approach.
 When a woman is diagnosed with a gynecologic malignancy, gynecologic oncologists work to coordinate the patient's cancer care with other members of the cancer team.

-The cancer team typically consists of several different physician specialists and health care professionals, including radiation oncologists, medical oncologists, radiologists, pathologists, advanced practice nurses and nurse navigators, and physician assistants.
-The team's goal is to provide comprehensive care for each patient for the best possible outcome and quality of life.
+The Gynecologic Oncology Team at Chester County Hospital in West Chester, PA typically consists of several different physician specialists and health care professionals, including radiation oncologists, medical oncologists, radiologists, pathologists, advanced practice nurses and nurse navigators, and physician assistants.
+The team's goal is to provide Chester County, PA residents with comprehensive cancer care that leads to the best possible outcomes and quality of life.